-Documentary footage of the Black May protests, providing yet more evidence that the Thai army shot and killed unarmed pro-democracy protesters, is also included.
-Despite the existence of such evidence, no-one in the army has yet been held accountable for the massacre; the film ends with a pertinent rhetorical question: "Who do you think has the power to order the soldiers to shoot?".
-Rare footage of the 1976 Thammasat University massacre is also included, demonstrating that history will keep repeating itself if we don't prevent it.
+Documentary footage of the protests, providing yet more evidence that the Thai army shot and killed unarmed pro-democracy protesters, is also included.
+Despite the existence of such evidence, no-one in the army has yet been held accountable for the massacre; the film ends with a pertinent rhetorical question: "who do you think has the power to order the soldiers?"
+Footage of the 1976 Thammasat University massacre is also included, demonstrating that history will keep repeating itself if we don't prevent it.
 (The Thammasat massacre also inspired Manit Sriwanichpoom's Horror In Pink and Flashback '76.)

-Thunska's trademark sexual content is also present: after the opening credits, a bound man is stripped naked and abused; later, in a recreation of Thunska's short film Middle-Earth, a nude man is filmed while sleeping.
+Thunska's trademark sexual content is also present: after the opening credits, a bound man is stripped naked and abused; later, in an echo of Thunska's short film Middle-Earth, a nude man is filmed while sleeping.
 Most provocatively, Thunska also combines explicit sex with political violence: footage of a man masturbating is accompanied by captions describing the Thammasat massacre.

-The Terrorists was screened at the Dialogic exhibition yesterday, alongside Thunska's short film Kiss.
-He has also directed the semi-autobiographical documentary Reincarnate; he presented two films, Soak and Action!, at the 5th Bangkok Experimental Film Festival; and his early short films were screened at a retrospective in 2008 (Inside Out, Outside In).
+The Terrorists was screened at the Dialogic exhibition yesterday, alongside Thunska's short film KI SS.
+He has also directed the semi-autobiographical documentary Reincarnate, and his early short films were screened at a retrospective in 2008 (Inside Out, Outside In).